 Events & Gatherings

-Effective immediately, an approved event exception is NOT required in order to host a UArizona event of any size.
+An approved event exception is no longer required in order to host a UArizona event of any size.

 While event exceptions are no longer required, we encourage all event planners to utilize the On-Campus Event Planning Checklist in order to maximize event safety.